Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/methods.md

 template: simple

-When you call the method, you are executing the code contained within the method.
+Calling the method means executing the code contained within the method.

 The previous method can be called into the `main` method.

 You can store values returned by methods inside variables.
-E.g., `int n = max(2,19);`
+- E.g., `int n = max(2,19);`

 Methods of type void can be used like statements.
-E.g., `System.out.println(“Hello World”);`
+- E.g., `System.out.println(“Hello World”);`

 --